The difference between gravitational

 Since, relatively speaking, you could be still and the universe spinning around you and still cause your arms to be pulled outward, Mach's Principle implies there is some kind of interaction between local mass and distant mass that can explain this force pulling on your arms.
 This force of inertia might be caused by something different than what causes the force of gravity.
 Bob Lazar is the first person this author knows of to put forth that there are multiple forces.
 Lazar described what he called "gravity A" and "gravity B".
 A few people reading this might remember this man, Bob Lazar,

-who claimed to have access to information about gravity and antigravity.
+who claimed to have access to information about antigravity technology.

 Who is Bob Lazar per Wikipedia: https://en.wikipedia.org/wiki/Bob_Lazar